Swizec/nightowls/manuscript/dothey.md

 On the other hand, freelancers mostly dictate their own schedule.
 For many this is the reason they became freelancers in the first place.

 It seems more likely for freelancers to work evenings and nights.
-Often this isn't out of a preference for when they feel most productive, but out of guilt over how much they got done during the day.
-Perhaps there's just an over-representation of workaholics in this population, but talk to any freelancer for long enough and they will likely complain about how little they get done.
+Often, this isn't out of a preference for when they feel most productive, but out of guilt over how unproductive the day has been.
+Maybe there's just a lot of workaholics in this population, but talk to any freelancer for long enough and they will complain about how little they get done.

-They get just as much done during the day as their employed counterparts, but they personally _feel_ all the time wasted on overhead.
-Mostly because they can't (or won't) charge for it.
+They get just as much done during the day as their employed counterparts, but they personally and financially _feel_ all the time  wasted on overhead.

-Because much of their income is directly correlated with how much work they can get done, freelancers tend to push themselves into situations where the deadline or budget is just a smidge too tight.
-As soon as something goes wrong - and it always does - they are forced to chase deadlines, which usually involves a lot of late nights.
+Because much of their income is directly correlated to how much work they can get done, freelancers often push themselves into situations where the deadline or budget are just a smidge too tight.
+As soon as something goes wrong - and it always does - they are forced to chase deadlines.

 ### Age of programmers

 Sleep researchers have discovered a link between circadian rhythms - our body's internal clock - and age.
-In a BBC documentary [The Secret Life of Your Body Clock](http://www.youtube.com/watch?v=uL97Ms6JUfQ) they performed an experiment on teenagers that showed their brain activity is much better in the afternoon than it is in the morning.
-Yet society forces most of their learning to happen in the morning.
+In a BBC documentary [The Secret Life of Your Body Clock](http://www.youtube.com/watch?v=uL97Ms6JUfQ) they performed an experiment on teenagers.
+Even though society forces them to learn in the morning, the experiment showed their brain activity is actually much better in the afternoon than it is in the morning.

-As it turns out, everybody starts life as a morning lark.
-Any number of parental anecdotes can prove that people habitually get woken up at 6am by their toddlers.
+Everybody starts life as a morning lark.
+Parents' anecdotes indicate that toddlers naturally wake up at 6am, no matter what.

 But as we age, our cycle starts shifting more and more towards the night, hitting its nocturnal peak around the age of 21.
-It is therefore not surprising at all that teenagers and college students are known for "being lazy bums who sleep in all day".
+It is therefore not surprising that teenagers and college students are known for "being lazy bums who sleep in all day".

-At 21 our cycle starts shifting back into its "natural" state.
-By the time we reach our 65th birthday we once more find the same affinity to early mornings as toddlers.
-Our preferred wake up time is once more around 6am.
+At 21, our cycle starts shifting back into its "natural" state.
+By the time we reach our 65th birthday, we once more find the same affinity to early mornings as toddlers.

-When was the last time your grandfather didn't wake up with the sun?

-### Lifestyle of programmers
+### How age correlates with lifestyle

 Even more important than circadian rhythms, age is a good indicator of the relative lifestyles of programmers.

-Few people have a family of their own at 22, while many or even most do when they are 40.
-This has a big effect on when people can code because it means juggling different priorities and things that get in the way of solving hard problems.
+Few people have a family of their own at 22, while many do by the time they turn 40.
+This has a big effect on when people can code because it means juggling different priorities and obligations that get in the way of solving hard problems.

-A lot of younger programmers work predominantly at night because they simply can't work during the day - there's classes to attend, schoolwork to finish, if they're very young simply doing the chores their parents give them is more important than any coding they might have going on.
-It's more of a hobby after all.
+A lot of younger programmers work predominantly at night because they simply can't work during the day - there's classes to attend, schoolwork to finish.
+If they're very young and not working professionally yet, simply doing the chores their parents give them is more important than any coding they might have going on.

-So most of the coding happens at night - lovingly supported by their young person circadian rhythms.
+So most of the coding happens at night - lovingly supported by their youthful circadian rhythms.

-Older programmers usually have a day job and are generally expected to put their programming on a higher priority.
-Since programming is suddenly the most important thing in their lives (usually after family and similar considerations), they devote more time to it.
+When a programmer gets old enough to code professionally, things change.
+Programming becomes the most important thing in their lives (hopefully after friends and family), and they devote more time to it.

-Not only does a lot of folk wisdom talk about getting work done during the day, days being longer than nights gives a great statistical advantage to work happening during the day.

-After all, it's called a "day job" for a reason.

 ### Pet projects